Eternal Champions: Challenge from the Dark Side: Plot

 Like the first game, Eternal Champions: Challenge from the Dark Side follows the story of the Eternal Champion, who felt the balance of the universe and time had been disturbed by the deaths of key individuals who had been destined to change the world for the greater good.
 To restore the balance, he held a great contest in which the winner would be granted the gift of new life, allowing them to fulfill their rightful destiny.

 In this second chapter, it is revealed that the Eternal Champion has an evil counterpart: the Dark Champion.
-The Dark Champion appears and declares that he also will enter the contest and that he has hidden four more warriors, preventing the contest from truly being fulfilled.
+The Dark Champion appears and declares that he will also enter the contest and that he has hidden four more warriors, preventing the contest from truly being fulfilled.
 The contestants must not only achieve the aims of the Eternal Champion but also face the Dark Champion if they want their lives back.

 Fighters

-The game consists of a total of 24 playable characters; 13 are available from the start, and the remainder being locked at first.
-All of the characters from the first game return with minor palette changes.
-The hidden characters can be unlocked by pressing specific button combinations on the statistics screen after a match in Versus Mode.
+The game consists of a total of 24 playable characters; 13 are available from the start, including all nine playable characters from the first game.
+The remaining 11 characters must be unlocked through completing specific objectives or the use of cheat codes.

 The game now features two final boss characters; the Eternal Champion, followed by the Dark Champion.
-It is implied in the instruction manual and game packaging that some of the new characters may be “evil” and working in collusion with the Dark Champion to disrupt the Eternal Champion’s tournament.
 Beating Arcade Mode with any character will reveal an epilogue explaining how the winner managed to avoid their original death, and make a major change in their era.
 It is followed by a series of FMVs depicting how the other starting characters encountered their original deaths.
 There are no such FMVs for the unlockable characters.
-Starting characters can also defeat other starting characters with a move called “Cinekills”.
+Starting characters can also defeat other starting characters with a move called "Cinekills".
 This is an FMV showing the Dark Champion taking the loser to his lair and killing them based on their biggest fear.

 Five of the unlockable characters are animals, and added for comedic purposes.
-Weaker versions of the main bosses can be unlocked for versus mode, but they cannot be used in Arcade mode without use of cheat codes.
+Weaker versions of the boss characters can be unlocked for versus mode, but they cannot be used in Arcade mode without the use of cheat codes.